butcherg/rawproc/README.md

 any previous (or subsequent) manipulation and play with it, seeing the result at the checked manipulation.
 A kinda goofy way to display, but I'm warming to it... :)

-This code is licensed for widespread use under the terms of the GPL.
+This code is licensed for widespread use under the terms of the GPL, Version 2.

 Contributed code and algorithmns:
 <ul>